 - Copy of transcript from institution awarding highest degree.

 - Names and contact information for three references.

 - Three current signed letters of recommendation.

-- Samples of relevant materials, including teaching materials (philosophy, evaluations, syllabi) and evidence of research (papers, publications, dissertation chapters).
+- Samples of relevant materials, including teaching materials (philosophy, evaluations, and/or syllabi), and evidence of research (papers, publications, and/or dissertation chapters).

-- Finalists will also be required to submit a signed SC-1 form, three current letters of recommendation and an official transcript
+- Finalists will also be required to submit the following:

 California State University, Long Beach